LLNL/libmsr/README.md

 running as root (or going through the bother of additing the capabilities to the binaries) are other options.

-If you need the PCI configuration register (CSR) support in Libmsr, you MUST have CSR-SAFE installed.
+If you need the PCI configuration register (CSR) support in Libmsr, you MUST have [CSR-SAFE](https://github.com/scott-walker-llnl/msr-safe/tree/master/csr-safe) installed.
-This code is not currently on github, you'll have to request it from walker91@llnl.gov.

 Call `msr_init()` before using any of the APIs.